SoShapeHints

 name: creaseAngle, type: Float, default: 0

-Indicates the minimum angle (in radians) between two adjacent face normals required to form a sharp crease at the edge when default normals are computed and used.
+Sets the minimum angle, in radians, between two adjacent face normals required to form a sharp crease at the edge when default normals are computed and used.

 Use VBO